Tutorial 1: Getting your feet wet – a simple echo server and client

 This covers the basics of setting up a minimal Asphalt application.
 You’ve now learned to:

-• Use asyncio streams to create a basic client-server protocol
+Use AnyIO socket streams to implement a basic client-server protocol

 This tutorial only scratches the surface of what’s possible with Asphalt, however.
 The second tutorial will build on the knowledge you gained here and teach you how to work with components, resources and configuration files to build more useful applications.